Our aniline leathers are sourced from within Europe using European hides. The term aniline means that very little finish is applied to the grain.

 Environmental aspects of sustainability are energy efficiency and renewables, recycling & waste reduction, emissions (air, land, water, noise, odour), product lifecycle impact and use of local suppliers - by using local we reduce the need for extended transport and fuel usage.

-Economic aspects are often overlooked, and this includes good corporate governance, profit but not at the expense of the other pillars.
+Economic aspects are often overlooked, and this includes good corporate governance.
 A business like Tricker’s needs to ensure that we remain profitable so that we can continue to trade, otherwise, it has ongoing adverse effects on our staff, suppliers, and the local community.

 Funchal is a high quality, French calf leather.
 It has a soft texture and handle and is perfect leather when wanting to add a burnished finish to the shoe or boot.